 “Heat Networks by Sweden has in scope and scale now been reframed as Sustainable Heating and Cooling by Sweden, in order to not limit the programme to district energy networks, even though this will continue to be the first priority. “ says Paul Westin.

 Sweden is at the forefront of decentralised heat networks technology.
-Our aim for “Sustainable Heating & Cooling by Sweden” is to facilitate knowledge sharing between British and Swedish stakeholders and develop and encourage environmental and economic best practice.
+Our aim for “Sustainable Heating & Cooling by Sweden” is to facilitate knowledge sharing between British, French and Swedish stakeholders and develop and encourage environmental and economic best practice.

-To find out how we can help you and your organisation, please contact our London-based “SHC” team.
+To find out how we can help you and your organisation, please contact our London or Paris based “SHC” teams.
 We can introduce you to leading consultants, suppliers of technology and services who will be pleased to share know-how of the development of heat network solutions.